cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 },
 ```

-Notice that `state` is not a function, so you don't need to include a `return` statement. `state` is an object, and the values go directly in the curly brackets.
+Notice that `state` isn't a function, so you don't need to include a `return` statement. `state` is an object, and the values go directly in the curly brackets.

 Now that the data is in the store, how do you get it back into your component?

 Because the Vuex datastore is connected to the application in the `main.js` file, all the components have access to the datastore from the `this.$store` variable.
-This can be used in the `v-for` call to get the todo data kept in the datastore.
+This can be used in the `v-for` call to get the todo data kept in the datastore:

 ``` HTML
 <li v-for="todo in $store.state.todos" v-bind:key="todo.name"  v-bind:class="{ 'todo-completed': todo.done }">